 McDougall Cottage School Programs

-In-Person Outreach Programs - we bring the museum to you!
+We bring the museum to you!

 McDougall Cottage is offering in-person, outreach programs that we will bring right to your classroom!
 In-person visits are one hour in length, and $100.00 per visit.
 Each program is also available as a virtual visit.
 Virtual Education Programs